SamWololo/Threatened-Species/README.md

 for monday define group, region, and which species you want to work with Find out if there are range maps with IUCN check range maps of IUCN

+4/9/18 Weeky Update
+Found rredlist and installed
+Loaded package
+thinking about decreasing the izards order Squamata
+*** struggling to narrow down the groups.